return to Natural Dog Health Remedies

 These two minerals are essential in improving heart function.

-Natural Supplements for Dog Heart Problems - Good Products
+Natural Products for Dog Heart Problems

-This formula contains cardio-support vitamins, minerals and amino acids such as L-Taurine, L-Carnitine, Dimethylglycine (DMG), EPA, Vitamin E, coenzyme Q10, Magnesium, Potassium and Selenium.
-It supports cardiovascular function and is beneficial to dogs (and cats!) with low cardio output, and those experiencing weakness or difficulty breathing.
-It is also a must for elderly dogs or for those at risk for heart disease.
+It provides support to cardiovascular function and is beneficial to pets with low cardio output, and those experiencing weakness or difficulty breathing.
+It is also an essential supplement for senior dogs or those at risk of developing heart disease.

 References